isographlabs/isograph/docs-website/docs/backlog.md

 - validate no unknown directives left over
 - exposeAs as param
   - use serde for this?
+- Handle unions etc. correctly
+- Special fields (or syntax?) for type casts (i.e. type refinement)

 ## Feature backlog

 - garbage collection
+- granular re-rendering
 - fetch policies
 - Unwraps (i.e. `!`) exist in the syntax, but are unused
-- Isograph only parses a subset of GraphQL schema syntax
+  - consider whether it is truly the case that there always is a linear way to unwrap a given field, or whether we should unify this with "execute this on the server" etc.
 - Resolvers are re-calculated every time.
 They should be cached in the store.
 - The store, etc. should be stored in context.
 - Resolvers return opaque objects and cannot be selected into.
-They should be extended to also allow the return of IDs, which can they be selected into.
+They should be extended to also allow the return of IDs, which can then be selected into.
 - Stateful resolvers?
   - This could be thought of as "realized" resolvers, which is to say there is overlap with better DevEx for components
-- Subscriptions are not supported, and mutations are supported super inflexibly.
+- Subscriptions are not supported
 - Defer, etc.
-- Refetchable queries.
 - Pagination.
-- Types for variables.
+- Types for variables
-- Inferred types for iso literals via Typescript compiler plugin.
+- Inferred types for iso params w/iso overload
 - typed IDs
+- special fetch fields
 - consider resolvers that return functions only read data when called, i.e. do not eagerly read.
 Consider whether this can be achieved with omitting a !, i.e. foo_resolver! returns TReadFromStore, foo_resolver returns a `ReadDataResult TReadFromStore`

 ## Cleanup backlog